molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 When this page is shown with the "import succes" message, than you know that your data and metadata are uploaded correctly.

-After the data is uploaded into Molgenis, you can change some permission for the entities.
+After the data is uploaded into MOLGENIS, you can change some permission for the entities.

 In the permission view you can: